-Chain Punches are rapid fire punches which attack the opponent’s centerline.
+Wing Chun Chain Punches are rapid fire punches which attack the opponent’s centerline.
 When chain punching, think of having two guns which take turns quickly attacking.
 But the Wing Chun chain punch is also more than rapid punches.
 It is also the act of your hands trading places… as one hand takes the front line to attach the other hand backs it up and gets ready to attack.
 According to Sifu Adam Williss, “the Wing Chun chain punch is the framework of Wing Chun”.

 The One-Inch Punch, made popular by Bruce Lee, involves harnessing the power of larger muscles and linking the joints into one tiny spot.
 It delivers a tremendous amount of force from only an inch away from the opponent.